-The purpose of this test is to evaluate the voltage output and response time of the Air Flow Meter during engine idle, WOT and over-run conditions.
+The purpose of this test is to evaluate the voltage output and response time of the Air Flow Meter (AFM) during engine idle, acceleration, and over-run conditions.

 Connection for diagnostic work will of course vary dependent on application.

 Technicians should whenever possible gain access to the test circuit without damage to seals and insulation.
 If this is not possible then make sure appropriate repairs are completed.